Nominal Type Theory by Nullary Internal Parametricity: Related and Future Work

-\subparagraph{Semantics of other nominal frameworks} In \cref{sec:semantics-soundness} we modelled nullary PTT in presheaves over the nullary affine cube category $\Box_0$, which is also the base category of the Schanuel sheaf topos \cite[\S 6.3]{pitts-nominal-sets}, which is in turn equivalent to the category of nominal sets \cite{pitts-nominal-sets} that forms the model of FreshMLTT \cite{DBLP:journals/entcs/PittsMD15}.
-FreshML \cite{DBLP:conf/icfp/ShinwellPG03} is modelled in the Fraenkel-Mostowski model of set theory, which nominal sets seem to have been inspired by.
-Sch\"opp and Stark's bunched system \cite{schopp2004dependent} is modelled in a class of categories, including the Schanuel topos, that is locally cartesian closed and also equipped with a semicartesian closed structure.
-Finally, \sysCheney{} \cite{DBLP:journals/corr/abs-1201-5240} has a syntactic soundness proof.
+Regarding the semantics of nominal frameworks, PNTT is modelled (see \cref{sec:semantics-soundness}) in $\mathsf{Psh}(\boxslash_2 \times \Box_0)$, \IE{} bicubical sets over the binary cartesian cube category $\boxslash_2$ and the nullary affine cube category $\Box_0$.
+The latter is also the base category of the Schanuel sheaf topos~\cite[\S 6.3]{pitts-nominal-sets}, which is in turn equivalent to the category of nominal sets~\cite{pitts-nominal-sets}, used to model FreshMLTT~\cite{DBLP:journals/entcs/PittsMD15}.
+FreshML~\cite{DBLP:conf/icfp/ShinwellPG03} is modelled in the Fraenkel-Mostowski model of set theory, which inspired the development of nominal sets.
+Sch\"opp and Stark's bunched system~\cite{schopp2004dependent} is modelled in a class of categories, including the Schanuel topos, that are locally cartesian closed and also equipped with a semicartesian closed structure.
+Finally, \sysCheney{}~\cite{DBLP:journals/corr/abs-1201-5240} has a syntactic soundness proof.

-FreshMLTT and \sysCheney{} support having multiple name types.
-As long as a set of name types $\mathfrak{N}$ is fixed in the metatheory, we can support the same and justify this semantically by considering presheaves over $\boxslash_2 \times \Box_0^{\mathfrak{N}}$.

-\subparagraph{Transpension} The category $\Box_0$ is an example of a cube category without diagonals and as such, its internal language is among the first candidates to get a transpension type \cite{DBLP:journals/lmcs/NuytsD24} with workable typing rules \cite{trascwod-hott-uf}.
+$\Box_0$ is a category of cubes without diagonals, so the internal language of its associated presheaf topos is among the first candidates to get a transpension type~\cite{DBLP:journals/lmcs/NuytsD24} with workable typing rules~\cite{trascwod-hott-uf}.
 Dual to the fact that universal and existential name quantification semantically coincide, so do freshness and transpension.
-As such, the transpension type is already present as $\sfGel$ in the current system, but $\sfGel$'s typing rules are presently weaker: the rules \textsc{GelF} and \textsc{GelI} remove a part of the context, rather than quantifying it (which can be done manually using $\sfext$ in the current system).
-Nuyts and Devriese \cite{DBLP:journals/lmcs/NuytsD24} explain the relationship between $\sfGel$ and transpension in more generality, and apply the transpension type and related operations to nominal type theory; however all in a setting where all name- and dimension-related matters are handled using modal techniques.
+As such, the transpension type is already present as $\sfGel$ in the current system, but $\sfGel$'s typing rules are presently weaker: the rules \textsc{GelF} and \textsc{GelI} remove a part of the context, rather than quantifying it.
+The relationship between $\sfGel$ and transpension is explained in more generality in~\cite{DBLP:journals/lmcs/NuytsD24}.